Euro banknotes will remain paper, not plastic

 Frankfurt Euro banknotes will remain paper, the European Central Bank said on Monday, choosing to fight counterfeiting with new security measures but resisting a move to plastic money.

-The ECB also has no plans to do away with the 500-euro notes favoured by some criminals, Executive Board member Yves Mersch
+The ECB also has no plans to do away with the 500-euro notes favored by some criminals, Executive Board member Yves Mersch

 Polymer notes were first adopted by Australia in 1988 and are now used in over 20 countries, with Britain due to make the shift in 2016 and become the largest economy to use them.
 But the ECB will continue to make euros from cotton-based paper.